Vasectomy in Sherman Oaks, CA

 - It is much less expensive than female sterilization.

 Vasectomy with No-Scalpel

 In most cases, a vasectomy will be performed in Dr. David’s and is considered an outpatient procedure.
 Full anesthesia is not required, only a local anesthetic is necessary.
 A no-scalpel vasectomy does not use incisions, rather, the surgeon is able to access the vas deferens through very small holes.
 No stitches are needed for this form of surgery.
 If you are nervous about the procedure, Dr. David can even provide nitrous oxide (laughing gas) during the vasectomy to help you relax.

 How Should I Prepare for a Vasectomy?

 It is important for patients to share all relevant information with Dr. David, as this may influence the result of the vasectomy.
 For example, be sure to communicate any known allergies or effects caused by common medications or topical anesthetics.
 It is also critical to address and questions or concerns during this preliminary stage so that patients can be well informed and educated about their procedure.

-Exact instructions will be given prior to arriving at Dr. David’s clinic for your vasectomy.
-While these guidelines may vary, they generally include:
+Exact instructions will be given prior to arriving at Dr. David’s urology clinic for your vasectomy.
+Several ways to prepare for your vasectomy: